-I would love to have my patio encircled with built in planters.
+I would love to have my patio or deck encircled with built in planters.
 Hardscape is central to any good garden design, and frankly, I can’t think of a better project than a garden element that is a constantly changing landscape!
 Built in planters would make it easy to change your container plants with the season, experiment with new types of plants, and even grow edibles close enough to the house to make it an easy harvest.
 All without having to haul out all the pots in the spring, and store them in the winter.
 Check out these outdoor planters ideas and projects!

-So until I get a built in planter project on mine and Steve’s calendar, here are some inspiring ideas, and a DIY project or two to get you going on creating a permanent, but always changing container garden – built in!
-Our feature photo above, is from ‘Garden Club London‘.
+So until I get some built in planter projects on mine and Steve’s calendar, here are some inspiring ideas, and a DIY project or two to get you going on creating a permanent, but always changing container garden – built in!
+Photo from ‘Garden Club London‘.

-‘Thomas Tree Carpentry‘ made these built in planters following the steps of a newly constructed deck.
+‘Thomas Tree Carpentry‘ made these built in deck planters following the steps of a newly constructed deck.

-‘Green Haven Designs‘ knows what you put into your built in can make a big difference in style.
+‘Green Haven Designs‘ knows what you put inside your built in planters can make a big difference in style.
 This container garden is simple and minimal, but with real drama.
 As a bonus, the taller plants provide privacy for the deck.

-‘900 House‘ brings us this contemporary garden… I like how the built in planter separates different areas – good design!
+‘900 House‘ brings us this contemporary garden… I like how the built in planter separates different outdoor room areas – good design!

 Another built in planter idea for you – These raised wooden planters are made from rail ties, from ‘Garden Gurus‘…

 From ‘Dwell‘, these built in planters are simply part of the poured concrete patio.